-Growth and development within the planning area, combined with the public's heightened environmental awareness, have emphasized the need to identify and protect environmentally sensitive areas.
-In the survey conducted at the beginning of the OCP review process, many respondents stated that environmental responsibility was the most important issue upon which Area "C" should focus its efforts for the future of the community.
+Growth and development within the planning area, combined with the public's heightened environmental awareness, have emphasised the need to identify and protect environmentally sensitive areas.
+In the survey conducted at the beginning of the OCP review process, many respondents stated that environmental responsibility was the most important issue upon which Area "B" should focus its efforts for the future of the community.

 The provincial government has mandated that all local governments must implement the Riparian Areas Regulation (RAR) to protect watercourse and wetland riparian areas.
-Riparian areas have been designated as development permit areas in this official community plan.
+Riparian areas have been designated as development permit areas.

-The OCP discourages development on lands with steep unstable slopes which may have high potential for erosion and lands predicted to have some level of inundation of flood waters.
-[BL467.3, 2020]
+The OCP discourages development on lands with steep unstable slopes which may have high potential for erosion and lands predicted to have some level of inundation of floodwaters.
+[BL465.7, 2020]